The Principles of Diffusion Models: It o's Formula: The Chain Rule for Random Processes

 Standard calculus does not directly apply to stochastic processes because Wiener processes are not differentiable in the classical sense.
-Instead, we use Itô’s calculus, which provides rules for working with stochastic integrals.
+Instead, we use It\^o’s calculus, which provides rules for working with stochastic integrals.